Tameno-01/Figura-MC-Telekinesis-Mage/README.md

 ## Known issues

-- Avatar does not work with default persmissions
+- Avatar does not work with default permissions
 - Using with shaders causes minor visual issues
 - Drawing back bows or other actions that change how an item looks don't work properly
 - Elytra is never visible